souhaiel1/GAN-Based-Photo-Realistic-Single-Image-Super-Resolution/README.md

 | PSNR    |     23.770       |           26.02          |   26.614  |
 | SSIM    |     0.636        |          0.7397          |   0.713   |

+Qualitative results are in accordance with the results we got using the analytical quality measures.
+In fact, our  qualitative results demonstrate the ability of SRGAN in retrieving fine details and textures that were missing in the original low-resolution images.
+The high-resolution images produced by SRGAN show sharp and well-defined edges and feature relatively smooth transitions in color and texture.
+Overall, our results confirm the effectiveness of proposed perceptual loss and pre-training procedure.
+However, the results are not perfect or as good as ESRGAN's.
+This is expected since we only trained our model for 850 epochs on a relatively small dataset. \\
+On the other hand, ESRGAN exhibits very good performance in producing super-resolved images with rich details and textures.
+The generated images have high perceptual quality (from a human's point of view) and surpass the ones produced by SRGAN.
+The enhanced performance of ESRGAN can be attributed to its more robust discriminator that utilizes a relativistic approach to evaluate the realism of the generated images, the subtle changes made in the loss function and architecture or the fact that it is a much more deeper network.

 <p align="center">
 <img src="https://github.com/souhaiel1/GAN-Based-Photo-Realistic-Single-Image-Super-Resolution/blob/main//images/comparaison.jpg" />